-Saturday 15 November, Border Community alumni The MFA host an in-store at Inverted Audio Record Store (6-9 PM) to celebrate the reissue of The Difference It Makes, featuring remixes from Joe Goddard and Nathan Fake.
+On Saturday 15 November, Border Community alumni The MFA joined us at Inverted Audio Record Store in Peckham to celebrate the reissue of The Difference It Makes, featuring new remixes from Joe Goddard and Nathan Fake.
+Huge thanks to everyone who came down and made the evening so special.

 Some tracks slip into the bloodstream of club culture, and never quite leave.
 The MFA’s 'The Difference It Makes' is one of them.
 Originally released in 2002 on James Holden’s then-new label Border Community, this track quietly rewired expectations, an unassuming computer-built track that went on to connect with ravers, DJs, and outsiders alike.
 Twenty-three years later, it still carries that rare electricity - the kind of track that makes the hairs stand up on your arms.